-Croatian National Bank to act countercyclically, and at the same time protect the exchange rate stability.
-In such circumstances, at the beginning of the crisis the CNB reacted strongly in order to prevent the exchange rate depreciation, hoping to reduce the danger of self-fulfilling depreciation expectations (Figure 1.h).
+The monetary policy response to the financial crisis was constrained by the limited ability of the Croatian National Bank to act countercyclically, and at the same time protect exchange rate stability.
+In such circumstances, at the beginning of the crisis the CNB reacted strongly to prevent exchange rate depreciation, hoping to reduce the danger of self-fulfilling depreciation expectations (Figure 1.h).
 This was especially the case since the demise of Lehman Brothers started rumors about similar problems in some Italian banks that own Croatian banks.
-As confidence in Croatian banks became (temporarily) shaken, a significant withdrawal of household deposits took place in October 2008.11 In order to protect the exchange rate, the CNB provided foreign currency through foreign exchange interventions and kept domestic money market interest rates high through limited supply of domestic liquidity.
-While these measures were restrictive in the sense that they increased domestic interest rates, the CNB engaged in a series of measures to relax the regulatory cost (Table 1).
-This provided the necessary (fx) liquidity to counter the withdrawal of deposits from the banking sector and also to provide additional funding for domestic credits.
-Moreover, it has particularly helped the government, whose ability to access the financial markets was (temporarily) impaired.
-In addition, measures put in place during the previous years in order to contain fast credit growth were successful and have contributed to the soundness of the Croatian banking system.
-That further encouraged the foreign mother banks to retain trust in their holdings in Croatia and keep investing in Croatia.
-Finally, stable exchange rate insured that debt service of households and firms remained intact since most credits are indexed to foreign currency.
-As a result, the impact of the financial crisis to Croatian banking and financial sector was limited so far.
+As confidence in Croatian banks became (temporarily) shaken, a significant withdrawal of household deposits took place in October 2008.11 To protect the exchange rate, the CNB provided foreign currency through foreign exchange interventions and kept domestic money market interest rates high through a limited supply of domestic liquidity.
+While these measures were restrictive in the sense that they increased domestic interest rates, the CNB engaged in a series of measures to relax regulatory cost (Table 1).
+This provided the necessary foreign liquidity to counter the withdrawal of deposits from the banking sector and also to provide additional funding for domestic credits.
+Moreover, this has particularly helped the government, whose ability to access the financial markets was (temporarily) impaired.
+In addition, measures put in place during the previous years to contain fast credit growth were successful and have contributed to the soundness of the Croatian banking system.
+This has further encouraged the foreign mother banks to retain trust in their holdings in Croatia and keep investing in Croatia.
+Finally, a stable exchange rate insured that debt service of households and firms remained intact since most credits are indexed to foreign currency.
+As a result, the impact of the financial crisis on Croatian banking and financial sector has so far been limited.